Covera Covera

 Do older drivers pay less for car insurance in Yuma?

 Yuma is a good market for senior drivers, especially full-time residents with low mileage.
-Snowbirds should ensure their insurer has their actual Arizona mileage on file.
+Snowbirds should ensure their actual Arizona mileage is on file.

 Should Yuma seniors drop full coverage?